An improved Python library to control i3wm and sway

 i3’s interprocess communication (or ipc) is the interface i3wm uses to receive commands from client applications such as i3-msg.
 It also features a publish/subscribe mechanism for notifying interested parties of window manager events.

-If you have an idea for a script to extend i3wm, you can add your script to the examples folder or make a script request on the issue tracker.
+If you have an idea for a script to extend i3wm, you can add your script to the examples folder.

 i3ipc is on PyPI.

-This work is available under a BSD license (see LICENSE)
+This work is available under a BSD-3-Clause license (see LICENSE).

 Copyright © 2015, Tony Crisci